miguelvalente/miguelvalentexyz/content/listening_to/weyes-blood-andinthedarkness/weyes-blood-andinthedarkness.md

     caption="Weyes Blood - And in the Darkness Hearts Aglow"
     >}}

-Super adicted to this one.
+Super addicted to this one.
 Favorite tracks:
  - Hearts Aglow
  - It's not Just Me, It's Everybody
  - Children Of The Empire